SamipPoudel58/HamroBank/README.md

 HamroBank is a minimal banking system integrated with a powerful cheque signature forgery detection using Siamese Neural Network.
+Built for the CSIT 7th Semester project by students of ASCOL Batch-2076:
+- Samip Poudel
+- Susan Sharma
+- Subash Khatiwada

 ## ⚙️ Tech Stack